jobymcoby/portfolio/README.md

  2. Image Classifier: This project involves the implementation of an image classifier using convolutional neural networks (CNNs) and transfer learning.
 The aim of the project is to classify images from the CIFAR-10 dataset into ten categories.
  4. Tactics and Procedural Map Generation: This project involves creating tactics and maps in the S3 game.
  5. Video Game in Unity and C#: This project involves the development of a video game using the Unity game engine and C# programming language.
 The game is still in progress.

+## Requirements
+Each project has its own requirements, which are listed in the project's README file.
+Please refer to each project's README file for specific requirements.

+## Getting Started
+To get started with any of the projects, clone the repository and follow the instructions provided in the project's README file.